petrassurna/DotNetSiteSearch/README.md

 	```

 3. Install https://github.com/petrassurna/usitesearch/raw/main/nuget/USiteSearchProjectFiles-0.65-alpha.zip
-   Unzip the files in the project folder.
+   Unzip the files in the *project folder*.

-	This installs some css, images, javascript and a partial view
+	This installs some css, images, javascript and a partial view.
+The files it installs are show below.

 	![Installed files](https://raw.githubusercontent.com/petrassurna/usitesearch/main/USiteSearch/images/setup-sample.jpg)

 4. Run the project to view the sample website.
-Open startup.cs and uncomment these four using statements:
+Open startup.cs and add there four lines under the using
+statements

 	```

 	using Umbraco.Cms.Core.Notifications;
 	using UmbracoExtensions;

-	//uncomment the below
+	//add these four lines
 	using LuceneSearch;
 	using Searchable;
 	using Umbraco.Cms.Core.Notifications;